ocrmypdf/OCRmyPDF/docs/introduction.rst

 What OCRmyPDF does
 ------------------

 OCRmyPDF analyzes each page of a PDF to determine the colorspace and resolution (DPI) needed to capture all of the information on that page without losing content.
 It uses `Ghostscript <http://ghostscript.com/>`_ to rasterize the page, and then performs on OCR on the rasterized image.
 It is not enough to simply extract the images from each page and run OCR on them individually.
-Of course one could use Ghostscript or another PDF rasterizer directly; the advantage of OCRmyPDF its ability to automate the process and produce a minimally changed output file.
+Of course one could use Ghostscript or another PDF rasterizer and then pass the image to Tesseract.
+OCRmyPDF automates this process and produces a minimally changed output file that contains the same information, colorspace and resolution.

 The Tesseract OCR engine can output 'hOCR' files, which are XML files that contain a description of the text it found on the page.
 OCRmyPDF will render a new PDF that contains only the hidden text layer, and merge this with the original page.